cypress-io/cypress/cypress/v1.0/documentation/1-Commands/43-request.md

 slug: request
-excerpt: Make XHR request
+excerpt: Make HTTP request

-Use `cy.request` to make XHR requests.
+Use `cy.request` to make HTTP requests.
 Great for talking to an external endpoint before, during, or after your tests for seeding, querying records, or API testing.

 | | |
 |--- | --- |